hrugani/myhtml2pdf/README.md

    The order of concatenation obeys the alphabetical order of the PDF file names inside the zipped file.

    Returns 1 PDF file named "output.pdf" where into it all pdf files uploaded in the zipped file concatenated in alphabetical order of its respective pdf file names.

+   ## Deploying in Windows server

+   ## Deploying in linux server

+   ## Deploying using docker containers